Last updated May 21, 2024

 Wild Swimming in Warm Water vs. Cold Water

 While these health benefits are mostly noted with swimming in colder waters, wild swimming in warmer waters also offers advantages.
 Besides the comfort of maintaining a warm body temperature, swimming in warm waters can help you to slow down and enjoy nature.
-For some people, it is hard to focus on anything when they are experiencing chills tingling all over their skin.
+For some people, it is hard to focus on anything when they are experiencing chills and tingling all over their skin.
 That’s where the benefit of warm water comes into play.
 Warm water eliminates the distraction of the sensual cold, allowing you to be fully present.

 For one, the natural beauty where one swims facilitates a reconnection to nature.